Colonel-Forbin/ESAL/Labs/ADC.md

 #### Prelab

-Read Chapter 13 of the TM4C123 data sheet on the Analog to Digital Converter
+Read the Analog to Digital Converter portion of the TM4C123 data sheet on the Analog to Digital Converter
-Read Analog to Digital Converter portion of the TivaWare Peripheral Driver Library User's Guide
+Read the Analog to Digital Converter portion of the TivaWare Peripheral Driver Library User's Guide

 #### Lab